July 17-19, 2020 – Details below!

 Zach Ducheneaux 605.222.3852

-*We will feed you three meals a day, house your horses at no charge and house you (or provide electricity for your trailer if needed)!
+*We will feed you three meals a day, house your horses at no charge (please provide feed/hay and buckets) and house you (or provide electricity for your trailer if needed)!